Skip to main content

 Ben Keith

-Ben is recommended as a leading individual in the Legal 500 and Star Individual in the Chambers and Partners guides.
-Ben practices from 5 St Andrew’s Hill in London.
+Ben is ranked Star Individual in Chambers and Partners and a leading individual in The Legal 500 for extradition.
+He practises from 5 St Andrew’s Hill in London.

 "Out of this world," Ben Keith "has in-depth knowledge and has defended numerous individuals in the most serious cases."